MuraraAllan/Javascript-Backend-Demo/documentation/auth.md

 #### POST [/auth/session]

-> Authenticate provided user and store a valid session.
+> Authenticate and generate a valid session.
 ```
 Example :
 {